Logo

 Conclusion

-While the likelihood of getting pregnant during menstruation is generally lower, it is not impossible.
+While the likelihood of getting pregnant if you have unprotected sex during menstruation is generally lower, it is not impossible.
 Understanding the menstrual cycle, the timing of ovulation, and individual fertility factors is essential for making informed decisions about pregnancy prevention.
 By using reliable contraception methods and seeking regular medical care, individuals can effectively manage their reproductive health.